femou1/pb-handbooks/pbst_handbook.md

 *  You may not use TMS and PET sub-group tools while on-duty for PBST.
 This is a violation of the Security handbook in addition to a violation of TMS/PET handbooks, respectively.

+* It is discouraged to wear TMS uniforms as PBST.

 * While off-duty, you may not possess PBST tools or weapons.
-Before going off-duty, they must be removed from your inventory if you have them.
+Before Going Off-Duty, they must be removed from your inventory if you have them.

 * Whilst on PBST duty, you are NOT allowed to be a zombie.